-The mission of the ATLAS Research Initiative is to accelerate health research and medical breakthroughs, by UCLA researchers, which will result in individualized preventative care and treatement.
+The mission of the ATLAS Community Health Initiative is to accelerate health research and medical breakthroughs, by UCLA researchers, which will result in individualized preventative care and treatement.

 Biobanking refers to the systematic collection and storage of a large number of biospecimens (blood, saliva, tissue, etc.) from patients as a resource for later clinical research.
 Biobanked samples provide a repository of DNA, proteins or mRNAs useful to answer diagnostic or treatment questions well before those questions are even posed, and as such are a cornerstone of research into individualized care.

 Our Biobank analyzes the DNA of patient-participants.
-Signing up is easy:
+Participation is easy:

-Watch a 5 minute informational consent video and answer a few questions.
+At your next scheduled appointment at one of our participating facilities, you will be asked to watch a short 5 minute informational consent video and answer a few questions.
 You will need your UCLA Medical Record Number to complete the consent.

 “There is no better example of precision medicine than having your own immune system eradicate a cancer.
 We’re able to make that possible, now.”